GiBS: Generative Input-side Basis-driven Structures: Conclusion

 \section{Conclusion}

-We introduced and experimentally validated the GiBS framework, an inverse-design strategy that integrates parametric basis modeling, representation learning, and fabrication-aware optimization for large-scale, nonlocal metasurfaces.
+Here, we introduced and experimentally validated the GiBS framework, an inverse-design strategy that integrates parametric basis modeling, representation learning, and fabrication-aware optimization for large-scale, nonlocal metasurfaces.
 By replacing discrete, pixel-based representations with continuous basis functions, GiBS compresses the high-dimensional nanophotonic design space into a compact and interpretable form that supports smooth, asymmetric, and aperiodic geometries essential for broadband responses.
 The latent-space learning module enables efficient exploration of structure–response correlations, while the fabrication-aware parameterization ensures robustness to process-induced variations.
 The framework was validated through the realization of a broadband scattering metasurface.
-The fabricated device, consisting of a 20 µm × 20 µm supercell with nanopillars spanning 80–900 nm in diameter, exhibited strong and wide-angle scattering from 500 to 1100 nm.
-The measured spectra closely matched full-wave simulations, confirming that GiBS-designed structures can faithfully translate inverse-designed geometries into experimentally realizable, high-performance optical components.
-Beyond this demonstration, GiBS provides a scalable and data-efficient route for hybrid inverse design in nanophotonics.
-Its flexibility makes it extendable to multilayer and reconfigurable systems, while future integration with gradient-informed optimization or active learning could further accelerate convergence and enable multifunctional metasurfaces.
-Overall, GiBS bridges AI-driven exploration and practical realization, offering a robust pathway toward the next generation of broadband, fabrication-tolerant optical platforms.
+The good agreement of the measured responses with theoretical predictions confirmed that GiBS-designed structures can faithfully translate inverse-designed geometries into experimentally realizable, high-performance optical components.
+The results shown here highlight GiBS as an effective AI-driven inverse-design route for producing physically consistent, multifunctional (e.g., broadband) fabrication-tolerant metasurfaces beyond the reach of traditional topology or data-driven optimization approaches.
+Its flexibility makes it extendable to multilayer and re-configurable systems, while future integration with gradient-informed optimization or active learning could further accelerate convergence and enable multifunctional metasurfaces.